ADSmith-0/js-cli-spinner/README.md

 # Currently WIP 🚧
 # Simple JS CLI spinner
-A tiny, library-less, 73 line spinner to be used in your npm projects to make running multiple commands much easier.
-No dependencies, no install, simply copy and paste the `utils.ts` file to use.
-Example usage can be seen in the `index.ts`
+A small, library-less, CLI spinner to make running multiple commands much easier to read.
+No dependencies or install required, copy and paste the `utils.ts` file to use - example usage can be seen in the `index.ts`

 ## Installation
 Copy the `utils.ts` file into your project, or you can copy and paste from below